 “You cannot trust any quote you see on the internet” -Abraham Lincoln

-For this reason we must learn the actual history of money.
+For this reason, we must learn the actual history of money.
 This will allow us to set aside all the myths and see what is really going on in the world.
-You can follow the money back to people who financed the agenda’s and events in history, but a distortion of history will also give you a distorted view.
+You can follow the money back to people who financed the agenda and events in history, but a distortion of history will also give you a distorted view.

-The Purpose of this section is to explain economic history and in the process you will see the evolution of money.
+The purpose of this section is to explain the economic history and in the process, you will see the evolution of money.
 You will see the mechanics of money in more detail and the myths will all be exposed.
 Here is a breakdown of the topics

 This Section explains early forms of money like silver and gold.
 It explains where the currency system came from